‘This team was amazing in 1990’ – Milla lauds Argentina-slaying Cameroon squad | Goal.com

 ‘This team was amazing in 1990’ – Milla lauds Argentina-slaying Cameroon squad

-African football legend Roger Milla has labelled the 1990 set of Cameroon as ‘amazing’.
+African football legend Roger Milla has labelled the 1990 Cameroon squad as "amazing".

-The Indomitable Lions produced one of the biggest upsets in the Fifa World Cup history by stunning football house Argentina at the San Siro.
+The Indomitable Lions produced one of the biggest upsets in Fifa World Cup history by stunning powerhouse and Argentina at the San Siro.

 Making just their second appearance at Italy 1990, Valeri Nepomniachi’s men shocked the South Americans – who were defending champions having won the diadem at Mexico 1986.

-With the game against Diego Maradona captained team goalless at half time, goalkeeper Nery Pumpido fumbled Francois Omam-Biyik’s 67th minute header from a resulting free-kick from Nestor Lorenzo’s foul to bow 1-0 to the Africans.
+With the game against the Diego Maradona-captained team goalless at half-time, goalkeeper Nery Pumpido fumbled Francois Omam-Biyik’s 67th-minute header from a free-kick after Nestor Lorenzo’s foul to bow 1-0 to the Africans.

 🇨🇲 Francois Omam-Biyik 😍— FIFAWorldCup (@FIFAWorldCup) June 8, 2020